 Lucas Clarke carries the whimsical title of “Head Lettuce Juggler” for MAD Greens, a fast-casual salad concept based in Golden, Colo.
 He leads the culinary team, which is tasked with creating modern salad builds, wraps, paninis and more.

-Thriving in this competitive category, MAD Greens puts forward such items as its Crazy Ivan, with baby greens, roasted beets, pumpkin seeds, grilled citrus chicken and sherry-molasses vinaigrette—as well as sides like Spicy Avocado Hummus with warm pita or slices of car
+Thriving in this competitive category, MAD Greens puts forward such items as its Crazy Ivan, with baby greens, roasted beets, pumpkin seeds, grilled citrus chicken and sherry-molasses vinaigrette—as well as sides like Spicy Avocado Hummus with warm pita or slices of carrots and celery.
+Here, he shares five ingredients that inspire his culinary creativity.

 As an Oregonian, I have always loved the marionberry.
 One of my favorite childhood memories is picking fresh berries to make jam and cobbler with my mom and brother.
 Marionberry vinaigrette is an amazing seasonal dressing that brings some sweetness to more savory salads.